netinvent/npbackup/README.md

 While admin user experience is important, NPBackup also offers a GUI for end user experience, allowing to list all backup contents, navigate and restore files, without the need of an admin.
 The end user can also check if they have a recent backup completed, and launch backups manually if needed.

 ## CLI usage

+`npbackup-cli` has all the functions the GUI has, and can run on any headless server.
+It also has a `--json` parameter which guarantees parseable output.

 `--group-operation [operation]` allows to run an operation on multiple repos.
 This paramater also requires `--repo-group` or `--repo-name` parameter.
 For operations requiring arguments, provide the argument to the original operation parameter.
 `--repo-name` allows to specify one or multiple comma separated repo names